30 Rockefeller Plaza: Architecture

 30 Rockefeller Plaza was designed by the Associated Architects of Rockefeller Center, composed of the firms of Corbett, Harrison & MacMurray; Hood, Godley & Fouilhoux; and Reinhard & Hofmeister.
 Raymond Hood was the complex's lead architect.
 The Associated Architects designed all of Rockefeller Center's buildings in the Art Deco style.
 Developed as part of the construction of Rockefeller Center, 30 Rockefeller Plaza opened in 1933 as the RCA Building.
 30 Rockefeller Plaza is 872 ft tall and was built as a single structure occupying the entire block between Sixth Avenue and Rockefeller Plaza.
 As of December 2023, the building is the 31st tallest in New York City and the 65th tallest in the United States.

 The design was influenced by Rockefeller Center manager John Todd's desire for the building to use its air rights to their maximum potential.
 30 Rockefeller Plaza rises to a flat roof, unlike some of the other skyscrapers built in New York City around the same time.
 These included the Chrysler Building, 70 Pine Street, and 40 Wall Street, which used spires to reach their maximum heights.
-Hartley Burr Alexander, a mythology and symbology professor who oversaw Rockefeller Center's art program, led the installation of artwork throughout the complex.
 The building's artwork was designed around the concept of "new frontiers", depicting modern society.